ramadini/gecode/README.md

 constraints are translated into corresponding integer variables and constraints.
-Note that this translation (i.e., the _F^{int}_ conversion of [1]) can take a long time and, although supporting all the constraints of [1], does not handle all the string constraints supported by G-Strings.
+Note that this translation (i.e., the _F^{int}_ conversion of [1]) can take a long time and, although supporting all the constraints of [1], does not handle all the string constraints supported by Dashed.
 This translation is defined in ```gecode/flatzinc/std/nostrings.mzn``` library.

 ## Getting All the Info You Need...